varun19gautam/srizon-facebook-album/readme.txt

 == Frequently asked questions ==

-Can I add my own lightbox for the images
+= Can I add my own lightbox for the images =
 Yes, You can.
 There's one lightbox added with this plugin.
 Also You'll find instructions inside on how to add fancybox as your lightbox.
 The process of adding other lightbox should be similar.

+= Why there's only 25 images on my album =
+This Free version shows only 25 images per album and 25 (or less) album covers per gallery.
+Get the Pro version to show all the images.

 == Screenshots ==